-Hingston Downs Mine lies 1.5 miles West of Gunnislake.
+Hingston Downs Mine is located 1.5 miles West of Gunnislake.
 It worked from 1850-1917 producing: 65,710 tons Copper, 254 tons Tin, 200 tons Arsenic and 152 tons of Wolfram.
 The main survival is the well preserved Pumping Engine House on Bayly’s Shaft.

-The rest of the images on this page were taken in 2016 when I visited Hingston Downs Mine again, this time with Tracy.
+The rest of the images on this page were taken during 2016 when I visited Hingston Downs Mine again, this time with Tracy.